Mouldsworth railway station: History

-Next to the station was the Station Hotel opened around May 1882, and now named the Goshawk, which is a name it has carried from at least the 1970s.
+Next to the station was the Station Hotel, which opened around May 1882; since at least the 1970s, it has been named the Goshawk.
 The hotel has had a bowling green next to it since at least 1891.

 Services used to run to the CLC terminus at Chester Northgate, but this closed in October 1969.
 Trains henceforth used a connection onto the former Birkenhead Joint Railway main line at Mickle Trafford (where the two lines ran adjacent to each other) to reach Chester General.
 As part of this rationalisation work, the Mouldsworth to Mickle Trafford section was also reduced to a single line.
 In the opposite direction, the closure of Manchester Central earlier that year saw eastbound services diverted to start/terminate at Manchester Oxford Road.

-The station used to be a request stop but this status was removed at the spring 2011 timetable change.
+The station used to be a request stop, but this status was removed at the spring 2011 timetable change.

 The signal box here was decommissioned and demolished in 2006, control of the line then passing to Mickle Trafford box.
 The West Cheshire Railway line from Helsby closed to passengers as long ago as May 1875 (following the opening of the Chester line), but once carried significant volumes of oil and petrochemical traffic from the refineries near Stanlow and Thornton towards Crewe and points south via Middlewich.
 A change in distribution methods at the refinery led to this all but disappearing by the end of 1990.
 A few months later, a major fire seriously damaged the signal box at Helsby West Cheshire Junction and this led to the immediate closure of the line on 14 September 1991.
 The disused track remained intact until 1995, when it was lifted.
 The old formation is still just visible at the western end of the station, but it is now heavily overgrown and inaccessible.

 As of the December 2008 timetable, there were two additional weekday peak services to and from Stockport.
 On Sundays, a two-hourly service to Chester and Manchester was introduced, with the latter continuing to Southport, via Wigan Wallgate and Bolton.

 Prior to the new service, trains to Manchester had not operated on Sundays since the early 1990s.
 Passengers had to change at Altrincham on to the Manchester Metrolink to continue their journeys.

 Services beyond Manchester were terminated in the May 2010 timetable change, with all current trains now calling at Manchester Piccadilly and no further.
 Additional weekday peak services to/from Stockport were suspended in 2020.

 Facilities

-Like most others on the route, the station is unmanned.
+Like most others on the route, the station is unstaffed.
 A ticket vending machine is in place for purchase of tickets or promise to pay coupons and for the collection of pre-paid tickets.
 Train running information is provided through electronic displays and posters.

 The main buildings on the Chester-bound platform are in private occupation, but waiting shelters are provided on both platforms.
 Step-free access is only available on the Chester-bound platform.